MohitPKohli/army-simulation/README.md

 ## Program Execution

-A step by step series of how to get the program to execute
+A step by step series of how to get the program to execute.

 #### Option 1: Use jar file